hiromi2424/CakePHP-Kcaptcha-Plugin/README.md

 ## Requirements

-- PHP >= 4
+- PHP 5.2.6+
-- CakePHP >= 1.3
+- CakePHP 2.0+

 ## Installation

 In your plugins directory,

-	git clone git://github.com/hiromi2424/CakePHP-Kcaptcha-Plugin.git kcaptcha
+	git clone git://github.com/hiromi2424/CakePHP-Kcaptcha-Plugin.git Kcaptcha

 Or in current directory of your repository,

-	git submodule add git://github.com/hiromi2424/CakePHP-Kcaptcha-Plugin.git plugins/kcaptcha
+	git submodule add git://github.com/hiromi2424/CakePHP-Kcaptcha-Plugin.git app/Plugin/Kcaptcha

-If you want to use your kcaptcha library(maybe for your config file), put the files into `vendors/kcaptcha`.
+If you want to use your kcaptcha library(maybe for your config file), put the files into `Vendor/kcaptcha`.

 ## Usage